rohunvora/traderfm/RAILWAY_DEPLOY.md

 3. **Create new project → Deploy from GitHub**
 4. **Select your repository**

+Railway will automatically use the `Dockerfile.railway` for deployment.

 ## Environment Variables to Set

 In Railway dashboard, set these environment variables: